 MDH HMO Enrollee Complaint and External Review Process

 There are several reasons why an enrollee may be dissatisfied with a decision made by their health maintenance organization (HMO).
 The issue may be simple or complex and may relate to past, current or future health care claims.
-If you have been denied coverage or are dissatisfied with how you have been treated or served - you have options.
+If you have been denied coverage, believe your access to providers is limited or are dissatisfied with how you have been treated or served - you have options.

 1. Health Maintenance Organization internal complaint and appeal - Minnesota law requires each HMO to establish an internal process whereby enrollees can complain about any action taken by their HMO.
 The complaint process can be initiated via phone call or written communications to the HMO's member service department.
 If the enrollee's complaint is not resolved to his or her satisfaction, the enrollee has the right to file an appeal with the HMO.
 Both complaint and appeal process are provided at no cost to enrollees.

 2. Minnesota Department of Health complaint - HMO enrollees have the right to file complaints with the Minnesota Department of Health.
 The complaint process can be initiated via phone call or written communication.
 We can investigate to determine if the HMO and its providers have acted consistent with applicable law and with the terms of the enrollee's health plan.
 Our investigation can take place at the same time as the HMO's internal complaint and appeal process.
 There is no cost to file a complaint with the Minnesota Department of Health.

 Download and print a paper copy of the form to be completed and mailed back to MDH.

 Download and complete electronically, then email or mail a copy to MDH.